Back To Homepage

 The Milonga originated as a song with a lively tempo.
 The tempo was quieted down and dance steps were added to it, making the Milonga the first known tango (but not yet named as such) and was very popular by mid 1840s.
 (Milonga's can be quite fast in tempo and are very popular today.)
 The name Tango came to be used sometime around 1860 or 1870, (but didn't really gain world wide notice till about 1900.)

-There have been writings of the African-Argentines adding some movement to the Milonga (Mondonga Tango ), however it is reported that they did this dance separately and not couple-up (similar to the Andalusans) while the compaditos who danced with them brought this tango back to town and started adding it to their Milongas and the two dances merged.
-These African-Argentines called the dance the Tango (most likely, the general public through those magazine/ newspaper writings of the time confused the Habanera with the Tango and with all the bad press of the time linked to these dances, started calling all versions "the tango").
+There have been writings of the African-Argentines adding some movement to the Milonga (Mondonga Tango,) however it is reported that they did this dance separately and not couple-up (similar to the Andalusian's) while the compaditos who danced with them brought this tango back to town and started adding it to their Milonga's and the two dances merged.
+These African-Argentines called the dance the Tango (most likely, the general public through those magazine/ newspaper writings of the time confused the Habanera with the Tango and with all the bad press of the time linked to these dances, started calling all versions "the tango" ... similar misnaming as to the Hustle.)
 There is some history of Spanish roots as well, with many times being called the Spanish Tango.

-The Castles are said to have introduced the Tango as a ballroom dance here in the United States, however it was most likely Maurice Mouvet with his "Tango American " or FRANCES DEMAREST AND JOSEPH C. SMITH. (some writings credit Smith) Although Charles Durang had written about the Tango as far back as 1857 predating both.
-The Violent Knee-dipping and strenuous body-twisting that were originally associated with the American Tango were eventually removed.
-Rudolph Valentino would later confuse the public even more with his Apache Dance version of the dance.
-(It has been reported, many times that Rudy, never knew the dance, only the Apache. )
+The Castles are said to have introduced the Tango as a ballroom dance here in the United States, however it was most likely Maurice Mouvet with his "Tango American" or FRANCES DEMAREST AND JOSEPH C. SMITH. (some writings credit Smith.)
+Although Charles Durang had written about the Tango as far back as 1857 predating both.
+The violent knee-dipping and strenuous body-twisting that were originally associated with the American Tango were eventually removed.
+Rudolph Valentino would later confuse the public even more with his Apache Dance version of the dance (It has been reported, many times that Rudy, never knew the dance called the Tango, only the Apache.)

-Many people confused the One Step dance, AS many dance teachers, trying to cash in on the market, and not knowing the real (Argentine) tango, used the One Step as a base, just like the Castles (probably because of the Gaucho Walk in Tango).
+Many people confused the One Step dance back in the day, as, many dance teachers, trying to cash in on the market, and not knowing the real (Argentine) tango, used the One Step as a base, just like the Castles (probably because of the Gaucho Walk in Tango.)
 Most of the teachers back then thought of the original tango as just a certain way to walk while doing the one-step, ("The Tango Walk"...
 Spanish, el Paseo; French, le Promenade) is used as a variety to figures as most dances back then were basic walking dances.
 They would describe the real Tango Step as; "the brushing or sweeping of the toe to the floor, which occurs in all figures of the Tango."

 Birth Place